domRiddle/ASF/FAQ.md

 ---

-### I'd like to help translating ASF, what do I need to do?
+### I'd like to help with ASF translation, what do I need to do?

 Thank you for your interest!
 You can find all details in our **[localization](https://github.com/JustArchi/ArchiSteamFarm/wiki/Localization)** section.